-- 1. Secure the boat to the dock or mooring slip before attempting to start the engine. - 2.
+- Secure the boat to the dock or mooring slip before attempting to start the engine. - 2.
 Lower the outboard to the run position.
 Make sure all cooling water intake holes are submerged. - 3.
-Check the fuel supply to ensure you have enough fuel for your expected travel plan. - 4.
-Squeeze the fuel line primer bulb several times until it feels firm (outboard motors only). - 5.
-Attach stop switch lanyard to the operator.
-See engine Owner's Manual for specific instructions. - 6.
-Make sure throttle is in the neutral position. - 7.
+Check the fuel supply to ensure you have enough fuel for your expected travel plan. - Attach stop switch lanyard to the operator.
+See engine Owner's Manual for specific instructions. - 5.
+Make sure throttle is in the neutral position. - 6.
 If you are starting a cold engine, move the fast idle lever to mid-position.